 Option 2: From scratch

-Select desired tone of voice (tip: SERP-based usually ranks best)
+Select desired tone of voice (tip: SERP-based usually ranks best, but you can also add your own tone of voice for brand coherency).

 Review Advanced Settings:

-Add notes and/or links to the Custom Knowledge field.
-It will all be included in generating the next step: article’s outline.
+Add notes and/or links to the Custom Instructions field.
+It will all be included in generating the next step: the article’s outline.

 Review your competitor selection.

-Our algorithm always picks top 10 ranking articles for your article’s primary keyword but these may sometimes include pages you do not want to compete with (like Wikipedia).
+Our algorithm always picks the top 10 ranking competitors’ articles for your article’s primary keyword, but these may sometimes include pages you do not want to compete with (like Wikipedia).
 In that case, uncheck them.

 You can add different competitors by reversing this process and manually checking any empty checkbox on the competitor list.